-Divi Blog Extras adds new blog design options to the Divi theme by providing a module in the library with 6 blog post layouts.
-The 6 available design option for the blogs could be added to any page using Divi builder just like the native blog module.
+Divi Blog Extras adds new blog design options or we can say blog template to the Divi theme by providing a module in the library with 6 blog post layouts.
+The 6 available design option for the blogs could be added to any page using Divi builder just like the native Divi blog module.

 The plugin till 2.1.4 could only be used on individual pages and show posts from one or selected categories.
 However, the default layout and design of category pages were still the same.